The truth – and the myth – behind the cracking knuckles debate

 The "pop" of a cracked knuckle is caused by bubbles bursting in the synovial fluid — the fluid that helps lubricate joints.
 The bubbles pop when you pull the bones apart, either by stretching the fingers or bending them backward, creating negative pressure.
 One study's authors compared the sudden, vibratory energy produced during knuckle cracking to "the forces responsible for the destruction of hydraulic blades and ship propellers."

 Even if knuckle cracking doesn't cause arthritis, there's still good reason to let go of the habit.
-Chronic knuckle-crackers were more likely to have swollen hands and reduced grip strength.
+Chronic knuckle-cracking may lead to reduced grip strength.
 And there are at least two published reports of injuries suffered while people were trying to crack their knuckles.